StatStud/book-club/content/posts/power-versus-force.md

 - If this schema of disease formation is correct, then all illnesses should be **reversible** by changing **thought patterns** and habitual responses.
 - Innumerable options are open to everyone all the time, but they're relatively infrequently **chosen**.
 Why?
 Because people want the context that would make such options attractive.
 Suffice it to say, **one's range of choice is ordinarily limited only by one's vision**
 - The **most important** element in facilitating an upward movement in consciousness is an **attitude of willingness**, which opens up the mind through new means of appraisal to the possible validity of new hypotheses.
 These motives for change often arise when the mind is challenged in the face of a puzzle or paradox; some disciplines (i.e. Zen) **deliberately** create challenges to finesse a new leap of awareness.
+- There are no 'justified resentments'.
+Even if someone did you 'wrong', you're still free to choose your response and let resentment go
+- Once one makes a commitment to love, nonjudgmental forgiveness, and unconditional compassion, he begins to experience a different, more benign world **as his perception evolves**
+- Attitudes can alter the world one experiences, and like a hologram, what you see depends completely on the position that you view it from.
+- External events may be defined by conditions, but they don't determine the consciousness level from which we perceive them--that perception is dependent on the inside.
+- How we react depends upon the world we're reacting to.
+Who we become, as well as what we see, is determined by our **perception**
+- Power and perception go hand-in-hand
+- Thoughts really belong to the consciousness of the world; the individual merely processes them in new combinations and permutations.
+- It's *consciousness itself* that that resonates as both awareness and experiencing, and both are *purely subjective*

 # Foreword